sinux-l5d/studentbox-doc/content/research/api/rest.md

 - `POST /recipes` to add one
 - `PUT /recipes/:id` or `PATCH /recipes/:id` to modify a recipe fully or partially (where id is a unique identifier of the resource)
 - `DELETE /recipes/:id` to delete it

+## File upload

+For uploading file, we have several options.
+One is to use base64 encoding and put the result in JSON, but it's not the best option for large file.
+Although we might never have big files (because we exchange coding files), it is something to consider for assets for example.

+Another way of doing is through a `multipart/form-data` request[^multipart].
+The principle is to first upload the files independently from there metadata or any data you could send.
+Either first upload the files, get IDs and link them to the metadata (server controls names/ids) or upload metadata first and then files (client controls names/ids).

+[^multipart]: libik and kirk (2020) _REST API - file (ie images) processing - best practices_, _Stack Overflow_.
+Available at: https://stackoverflow.com/questions/33279153/rest-api-file-ie-images-processing-best-practices (Accessed: January 13, 2023).